 Adding a Lightning component or Visualforce page to your Salesforce page

-After installing the managed package, you need to add the Lightning component or Visualforce page to your Salesforce Contact, Lead, or Opportunity pages to display Zendesk tickets.
+After installing the managed package, you need to add the Lightning component or Visualforce page to your Salesforce Contact, Lead, Opportunity, or Case pages to display Zendesk tickets.
 If you choose to add a Lightning component, you must have a Salesforce My Domain subdomain.

 To add a Lightning component or Visualforce page to your Salesforce page

-- In Salesforce, click on the App Launcher icon in the upper left, select View All, then click the link to an Accounts, Contacts, Leads, or Opportunities page.
+- In Salesforce, click on the App Launcher icon in the upper left, select View All, then click the link to a Cases, Accounts, Contacts, Leads, or Opportunities page.

-- Select the Account, Contact, Lead, or Opportunity object.
+- Select the Case, Account, Contact, Lead, or Opportunity object.

 - Navigate to edit page by clicking on the cog icon on the upper right, and select Edit Page.

-- If you wish to use the Lightning component, find your Lightning component listed under "Custom" in the list of components on the left.
+- To use the Lightning component, find your Lightning component listed under "Custom" in the list of components on the left.
 Remember, this only works if you have My Domain enabled.

-- If you wish to use the Visualforce page, find the Visualforce component listed under Standard on the left sidebar.
+- To use the Visualforce page, find the Visualforce component listed under Standard on the left sidebar.